memtech3/frog-hurricane/README.md

 ## frog-hurricane-skeleton
 [frog-hurricane-skeleton](https://github.com/memtech3/frog-hurricane-skeleton) is a repository with sample content and configuration files to help with development.
 ## Developing On Linux
-Run setupdevenvironment.sh to quickly set up a development environment.
+Run `setupdevenvironmentUbuntu.sh` on Ubuntu or `setupdevenvironmentFedora.sh` on Fedora to quickly set up a development environment.
 This script does the following:
 ### Installs
 - PHP
 - PHP extensions required by Grav